 From there, it became much more mental.
 I convinced myself that I was going to do this, that it really wasn’t an “if” but “when.”
 And I’m sure it sounds sort of fluffy and New-Agey, but I really believe that just visualizing myself qualifying, over and over while I was running, played a big part in driving that sense of certainty deeper.

 So I stuck with it, trained harder, and kept believing that in my next race, I would qualify.
 And I kept failing, but I got a little faster each time.
 And then I finally got over the hump when I changed my diet and went vegetarian, taking 10 minutes off my previous PR to run that 3:09 and qualify.
+[Note: Matt goes into exhaustive detail on this process in the free report The BQ Blueprint]

 Being the author of a website called No Meat Athlete, you’re clearly a vegetarian for anybody who hasn’t picked up on that yet.
 Have you had any struggles with being a vegetarian marathoner?